Collation support

 Snowflake does not support collation with UDFs (user-defined functions):

-• You cannot return a collated string value from a UDF; the server complains that the actual return type is incompatible with the declared return type.
+• You cannot return a collated string value from a UDF; the server reports that the actual return type is incompatible with the declared return type.

 • If you pass a collated string value to a UDF, the collation information is not passed; the UDF sees the string as an uncollated string.

-Collation Not Supported for Strings in VARIANT, ARRAY, or OBJECT
+Collation not supported for strings in VARIANT, ARRAY, or OBJECT values

-Strings stored inside a VARIANT, OBJECT, or ARRAY do not include a collation specification.
+Strings stored inside a VARIANT, OBJECT, or ARRAY value do not include a collation specification.
 Therefore:

 • When a VARCHAR value with a collation specification is used to construct an ARRAY, OBJECT, or VARIANT value, the collation specification is not preserved.

-• Users can still compare a value stored inside an ARRAY, OBJECT, or VARIANT by extracting the value, casting to VARCHAR, and adding a collation specification.
+• You can still compare a value stored inside an ARRAY, OBJECT, or VARIANT by extracting the value, casting to VARCHAR, and adding a collation specification.
 For example:

 COLLATE(VARIANT_COL:fld1::VARCHAR, 'en-ci') = VARIANT_COL:fld2::VARCHAR